thma/LtuPatternFactory/README.md

 safeRootReciprocal x = return x >>= safeReciprocal >>= safeRoot
 ```

-This can even written more terse as:
+This can be written even more terse as:

 ```haskell
 safeRootReciprocal :: Double -> Maybe Double